dIoMeDs/stegos-website/content/news/2019/11/ama-daku.md

 **Which types of updates you've done in recently launched mainnet beta 5 as compared to previous beta versions?**

--Good morning everyone!
+> Good morning everyone!
 The event updates were very much focused on the stability of the mainnet and improvements to sync times.
 We have not deployed any new features but got things ready for production deployment on Nov 20.

 **Stegos is said to be completely secure in privacy where the real-life identity is unknown to anyone so to use Stegos application users will not be asked for any KYC?**